input-output-hk/engineering/blog/2022-12-13-ghc-js-backend-merged.md

 correctness.
 Haskell makes this easy; or to get a little technical, the combination of Strong Static Hindley-Milner based typing allows us to write performant, correct, and maintainable code.
-In addition to this, many of the problems that occur in JavaScript are simple not expressible because of Haskell's type system and concurrency offerings.
+In addition to this, many of the problems that occur in JavaScript are simply not expressible because of Haskell's type system and concurrency offerings.

 There are, of course, competitors: [PureScript](https://www.purescript.org/)